Chapter 1B - System Organization and Administration / Equal Education and Employment Opportunity

 College and university investigation and disciplinary procedures concerning allegations of sexual violence against employees or students must:

 - Be respectful of the needs and rights of individuals involved and treat them with dignity;

 - Not suggest to the complainant that he or she was at fault for the sexual assault or should have behaved differently to prevent the assault;

 - Permit a student complainant and a student respondent to have the same opportunity to have an appropriate support person or advisor present at any interview or hearing, in a manner consistent with the governing procedures and applicable data practices law;

-- Employees shall have the right to representation consistent with the appropriate collective bargaining agreement or personnel plan;
+- Afford employees the right to representation consistent with the appropriate collective bargaining agreement or personnel plan;

 - Be conducted in accordance with applicable due process standards and privacy laws;

-- Inform both the complainant and respondent of the outcome in a timely manner, as permitted by applicable privacy law.
+- Simultaneously inform both the complainant and respondent of the outcome in a timely manner, as permitted by applicable privacy law.

-The past sexual history of the complainant and respondent shall be deemed irrelevant except as that history may directly relate to the incident being considered.
+The past sexual history of the complainant and respondent must be deemed irrelevant except as that history may directly relate to the incident being considered.